composewell/streamly-examples/README.md

   echoes everything that it receives.
 * [MergeServer](examples/MergeServer.hs): Merges lines received from
   several client connections and writes them to a file.
-* [FromFileClient](examples/FromFileClient.hs): Send many files concurrently to a server over multiple connections.
-Can be used to test `FileSinkServer`.
+* [FileSender](examples/FileSender.hs): Send many files concurrently to a server over multiple connections.
+Can be used to test `MergeServer`.
 * [CmdServer](examples/CmdServer.hs): Receive a stream of commands from many clients and respond to them using command handlers.
 * [CmdClient](examples/CmdClient.hs): Run multiple concurrent clients sending